dreamking60/d3-start-to-finish-leanpub/manuscript/31 PRACTICAL Add transitions.md

 ## Initialise the country group positions

 Each country group flies in from the top left.
 This is because the initial translation transform of each country group is `(0,0)`.
-Rather than flying in we'll fade in each group in its final position.
+Rather than flying in we'll fade in each group in its actual position.
 This is achieved by initialising the `opacity` and `transform` of each `g` element:

 {caption: "js/update.js"}
 ```js